trpc-group/trpc-cpp/docs/en/setup_env.md

 cmake -version
 ```

-**2. build and run tRPC Cpp example**
+**2. build and run tRPC-Cpp examples**

 After cloning the repository to your local machine, you can compile and run it directly.
 Here are the specific steps:
 ```
 cd trpc-cpp

-## Compile and run the example provided by the framework using Cmake
+## Compile and run the examples provided by the framework using Cmake
 ./run_examples_cmake.sh
 ```

 ### Ubuntu

-It recommend using **Ubuntu version 20.04 LTS or above** for compiling and running tRPC Cpp.
+It recommend using **Ubuntu version 20.04 LTS or above** for compiling and running tRPC-Cpp.

-Currently, there are two supported compilation methods for tRPC Cpp: Bazel and CMake.
+Currently, there are two supported compilation methods for tRPC-Cpp: Bazel and CMake.

 #### Compile and run using Bazel

-It is recommended to use Bazel version 3.5.1 or later when compiling and running tRPC Cpp.
+It is recommended to use Bazel version 3.5.1 or later when compiling and running tRPC-Cpp.

 **1. Install bazel(For reference only, there are other methods available)**